Lythen-liyan/Efficient-Hinging-Hyperplanes-Neural-Network/README.md

 # Efficient Hinging Hyperplanes Neural Network

 ## Network Structure
-This fig shows a typical EHH neural network.
-It can be seen as a single hidden layer PWL neural network, which
-includes an input layer, a hidden layer and an output layer.
+Fig(a) shows a typical EHH neural network.
+It can be seen as a single hidden layer PWL neural network, which includes an input layer, a hidden layer and an output layer.
+Fig(b) shows the hidden layer of the EHH neural network.
 ![image](https://github.com/Lythen-liyan/Efficient-Hinging-Hyperplanes-Neural-Network/blob/main/ehh_structure.png)

 # How to Run

-> You should first package the data to be processed into a .mat file
+> You should first package the data to be processed into a .mat file and remember to change the data file address

 - run BoucWen_step_optimization.m

-> remember to change the data file address
+- you can alter the network parameters by setting the config.ini

 # Platform